reimagined/hacker-news-resolve/README.md

 ### GraphQL

 Extend the GraphQL schema file by adding the `Comment` type and queries.
-A comment contains the `replies` field which is a list of comments.
-It provides a tree-like structure for all the included comments.
+A comment contains the `replies` field which is a list of comments, and provides a tree-like structure for all the included comments.

 ```js